 While SHAU’s mission is to rekindle interest in culture, the team has witnessed how urban spaces have the power to enhance or deny interaction among people.
 And there’s nothing vanilla about that.

 AtlasAction: SHAU would like to create an organisation to support development and outreach for Microlibraries.
-They are looking for dedicated people in Indonesia and abroad to help finance, and build up and maintain the libraries.
+Get in touch here.

 German Florian Heinzelmann and Daliana Suryawinata, Co-founders